fastify/fastify-vite/docs/deployment.md

 ```

 The `app()` helper from **fastify-vite** will [take care][fastify-vite-app] of
-preventing the app frgom startin if you're just running the `build` command.
+preventing the app from starting if you're just running the `build` command.
 It
 will also automatically run all needed build commands, for `client` and `server`
 builds, using [Vite's JavaScript API][vite-js-api].